The Amazon, Machu Picchu & Lake Titicaca

-The Amazon, Machu Picchu & Lake Titicaca all in one Peru Tour!
-From the verdant Amazon interior to the mist-shrouded Andean summits to the stark coastal deserts, this sample tour of Peru spotlights the sheer diversity of the country’s landscapes.
-After a brief stay in Peru’s exciting capital, Lima, and leave the urban environs behind for a luxury escape to a jungle lodge set in the midst of the Puerto Maldonado jungle.
-Here, you’ll discover just how the so-called “lungs of the world” function as well as getting a glimpse at the seemingly never-ending number of species that creep, crawl, swing and slither their way around here.
+The Amazon, Machu Picchu & Lake Titicaca all in one Peru tour!
+From the verdant Amazon interior to the mist-shrouded Andean summits to the stark high plains, this sample tour of Peru spotlights the sheer diversity of the country’s landscapes.
+After a brief stay in Peru’s exciting capital, Lima, leave the urban environs behind for a luxury escape to a jungle lodge set in the midst of the Puerto Maldonado jungle.
+Here, you’ll discover just how the so-called “lungs of the world” function as well as glimpse the seemingly never-ending number of species that creep, crawl, swing, and slither their way around.
 Swap the jungle for the heady heights of the Andes as you immerse yourself in a unique hybrid culture that blends aspects of the country’s Inca and colonial histories.
-This is also when you’ll get to finally lay your eyes on Peru’s starring attraction: Machu Picchu.
-The fun continues with a luxury train ride to the crystalline waters of Lake Titicaca.
-Cap off your customized tour of Peru with a final few days touring the coastal plains, where captivating remnants of forgotten ancient cultures dot the magnificent landscape.
+This is also when you’ll get to finally lay your eyes on Peru’s star attraction: Machu Picchu.
+The fun continues with a luxury journey to the crystalline waters of Lake Titicaca!

 - Visit rural communities in the Sacred Valley towns of Pisac and Ollantaytambo.